 Note that in addition to a slight caloric deficit and adequate protein intake to support muscle growth, you also need to be providing your muscles with the stimulus to “grow “ by performing heavy resistance training workouts with the right volume and intensity.

-Learn more about hypertrophy workouts to build muscle here.
+You can learn more about hypertrophy workouts to build muscle here.

-This poses a paradox when it comes to body recomposition (gaining muscle while losing fat): for one goal, you are supposed to be in a caloric deficit, and for the other goal, you need to be in a caloric surplus.
+For one goal, you are supposed to be in a caloric deficit, and for the other goal, you need to be in a caloric surplus.

 For this reason, bodybuilders tend to follow bulking and cutting phases independently from one another.